habbis/ansible_role_postgresql/README.md

 =========

-This ansible role setup gitea server all in one with postgres databasea and haproxy as a reverse proxy for gitea

-See defaults/main.yml for variables .

-Postgres tuning is set to use 1G ram.
+This ansible deploys postgres database for redhat based distro or debian based.

 ---